eawww/MeetHooks/Outline.md

 One of the coolest things about Hooks is their composability and reusability.
 You might frequently find yourself implementing patterns and combinations of hooks in various components.
 The good news is you don't have to keep rewriting those same patterns anymore!
 By enclosing related hooks into their own function and returning an array of any relevant values and functions, you've made yourself a hook!
 As you may have gathered by now, convention is that any hook's name begins with `use`.
 This is for readability and for enforcing linting rules related to hooks.

+## Why?
+- It's annoying/difficult/occasionally impossible to re-use stateful logic between components.
+  - Complex components can be ludicrously difficult understand just by reading the code.
+    - Component lifecycle methods usually contain messes of unrelated code with actually related code in other lifecycle methods and it's hard to break them apart.
+      - ⁉️This implies that unrelated effects with the same dependencies should be broken into separate hooks.
+Does that have any implications to performace?
+  - Classes are confusing and weird in JavaScript (for people and [machines?])
+    - They work differently than in other languages, creating an additional barrier to entry.
+    - ⁉️Why are they confusing for machines?
+Maybe check Dan's talk
+      -  They're hard to minify.
+Instance methods will frequently be unminified and unused methods often end up in compiled code.
+      - This was in Sophie Alpert's portion of the talk.
+  - Reliance on HOCs can lead to "wrapper hell" which makes your component hierarchy tedious and unwieldy.

+## Benefits
+- Full backward compatibility
+  - While Hooks are recommended for future develpoment in React, there are no plans to discontinue support for class-based components.
+  - Once your probject is on React >=16.8.0, you can begin writing new components using Hooks and they'll get along just fine with your existing class-based components.
+    - *Note: Hooks cannot be used in class based components so a rewrite of a single component can't be done gradually*

 ## Testing

 ## Best Practices